purescript/documentation/PureScript-Conf-2015.md

 then expand on the ideas of Nix to build multi-node deployments, release A/B testing and feature-flag environments, and test integration reproducibly.

+### Introduction to Property Testing with QuickCheck

+**@fresheyeball**

+Making code reliable in JavaScript is a nightmare.
+Learn how property testing and PureScript can help provide better tests with greater coverage of the problem space.
+Walking through options available in JavaScript, translating Unit Tests to Property Tests.
+Closing with examples of Property Tests in PureScript, demonstrating how QuickCheck and PureScript can help you produce better code over Unit Tests and JavaScript.

 ### Making Sense of Project Build & Dependency Management